From Grantham to Peterborough on ‘The White Rose’ in August 1962

 On a Saturday The White Rose departed from Leeds at 3.43pm.
 Coaches from Bradford Exchange were attached at Wakefield (Westgate) and further calls were made at Doncaster, Retford, Newark (North Gate), Grantham (5.48-5.52pm) and Peterborough (North) (6.38-6.43pm).
 The scheduled arrival time at London King's Cross was 8.8pm.

 From the British Railways (Eastern Region) Passenger Services Timetable, 18th June to 9th September 1962.
 For copies of this and other timetables see the Timetable World website.Departing southbound from Grantham.
-Taken by leaning far out of the cab window, some of these pictures demonstrate how restricted was the view of the track immediately ahead from the cab of an express locomotive.Approaching Grantham South signal box on the right, we 'have the road' to proceed on the Up Main Line.Passing under the Great North Road through the distant bridge seen in the previous picture, we emerge from Spittlegate Cutting to cross the River Witham at Saltersford.
-With Grantham's water works on the right, here also is the north end of Saltersford Down Loop, its colour light signals controlled for Grantham South box..Almost three miles on, continuously climbing at 1 in 200, we approach the signal gantry at Highdyke.
+Taken by leaning far out of the cab window, some of these pictures demonstrate how restricted was the view of the track immediately ahead from the cab of an express locomotive.Approaching Grantham South signal box on the right, we 'have the road' to proceed on the Up Main Line.Having passed under the Great North Road through the bridge seen distantly in the previous picture, we emerge from Spittlegate Cutting to cross the River Witham at Saltersford.
+With Grantham's water works on the right, here also is the north end of Saltersford Down Loop, its points and colour light signals controlled from Grantham South signal box.Almost three miles on, continuously climbing at 1 in 200, we approach the signal gantry at Highdyke.
 Here, on the down side, there was a yard and a branch line from which ironstone quarried locally was brought out to the main line for haulage to the blast furnaces of North Lincolnshire and South Yorkshire.
 Through the gantry we can see a feather of steam from one of the O2 locomotives which worked those trains.
-The embankment on the right carried two long, inclined sidings, with a third siding visible alongside the Down Main Line.Still climbing, we are about to enter the half-mile-long Stoke Tunnel which, on this occasion, is clear of smoke and steam from previous trains.'The White Rose' stands at Peterborough (North) station, Colin having left the footplate here.
-Opposite the third coach a carriage and wagon examiner is walking the length of the train to check for defects in wheels, axleboxes, springs, brakes and other equipment beneath the floor of the carriages.
+The embankment on the right carried two long sidings, with a third siding visible alongside the Down Main Line.Still climbing, we are about to enter the half-mile-long Stoke Tunnel which, on this occasion, is clear of smoke and steam from previous trains.'The White Rose' stands at Peterborough (North) station, Colin having left the footplate here.
+Alongside the third coach a carriage and wagon examiner is walking the length of the train to check for defects in wheels, axleboxes, springs, brakes and other equipment beneath the floor of the carriages.

 Copyright note: the article above is published with the appropriate permissions.
 For information about copyright of the content of Tracks through Grantham please read our Copyright page.